Want the best value internet at sea? Pick a provider that’s flexible

 The bandwidth demands of any superyacht will vary massively between summer in the Med and winters spent in layup.
 Thus, flexibility is key when managing your connectivity costs.
 Nobody wants to be wasting money on expensive VSAT airtime when they have easy access to shore-based wifi.
 It’s prudent to check the fine print to ensure you’re granted this flexibility on any new contract.

 A well-designed marine communications system will ensure you remain connected as it seeks out the best, most cost-effective connection available.
 Using the right equipment and setup, your system can search for the strongest reliable connection as your vessel moves around.
-If you don’t want to get caught out with bill shock this summer, switch to a provider you can trust.
+If you don’t want to get caught out with bill shock while on the move, switch to a provider you can trust.